robosnacks/psysimg/README.md

 The .vol file can then be read/written using Ciderpress.

-Once you have finished you can then patch the modified .vol image back in to the main orginal disk image:
+Once you have finished you can then patch the modified .vol image back in to the main orginal disk image, which can be subsequently written back to your SD card:

 `python .\psysing -u sc130.img unit5.vol 5`